Wolfstone: Recent years (2002–present)

 In 2002, Wolfstone returned to the fold to record another album, which had an altogether rockier feel.
 This was Almost an Island.
 Sometime after this, the band experienced a brief hiatus to allow members to relax from the strains of touring.
 Alyn Cosker, session drummer on the album, joined the band full-time, whilst long-time bassist Wayne Mackenzie left the group.
 In 2003, Ross Hamilton joined Wolfstone on various guitar duties, but eventually began to share vocals with Stuart Eaglesham.
 2004 saw the band reach America once again, playing at a variety of festivals.
 The intervening years saw Dundonian Colin Cunningham join the band on bass guitar.
 In early 2007, Wolfstone released Terra Firma with a launch party at the Ironworks venue in Inverness, with Ross Hamilton assuming full vocal duties on the album.
 However, he departed just a few months after this.
 This meant that by the time Wolfstone supported Runrig at their 'Beat the Drum' concert at Drumnadrochit on the banks of Loch Ness, Stuart Eaglesham had returned to lead vocals.
 Later that year, Davie Dunsmuir joined the band as lead guitarist.
 In 2010, the band celebrated their 21st anniversary at the Festival Theatre in Pitlochry.
 2011 saw further touring across Europe, and an overhaul of the official website.
 Stuart Eaglesham released a video interview in July, which stated that Wolfstone were in the studio recording new tracks.
-The band hoped to release an EP or full album late 2011 or early 2012, eventually an EP was released in March 2012 containing two tracks.
+The band hoped to release an EP or full album late 2011 or early 2012, and eventually an EP was released in March 2012 containing two tracks.